todthomson/intro-to-linux-dotnetcore-docker/Part3.md

     }
 ```

 Lastly we will write our unit test.
-Add the following unit test at the bottom of `Program.cs` just before the final `}`.
+Add the following unit test `TestClass` at the bottom of `Program.cs` just before the final `}`.

 ```C#
     public class TestClass